Deciphering Rock Art

 Deciphering Rock Art may be a complicated task but not impossible!
 Simple guidelines can lead you on the right path.
-Your initial assumptions will steer you to the correct probe focusing on what’s beyond the recognizable rock art scene.
+Your initial assumptions will steer you beyond the portrayed rock art scene.
 As a first rule adopt this view, rock art is not art imitating life; it is a visual record of religious beliefs practiced long ago and not an expression of daily life.
-Although it may sound like an overstatement, the deciphering of a supposedly simple rock art requires a lot of knowledge of many regional subjects such as Archeology, Astronomy, Mythology, History, and Religion.
+Although it may sound like an overstatement, a supposedly simple rock art deciphering requires a knowledge of many regional subjects such as Archeology, Astronomy, Mythology, History, and Religion.
 Beware that without a solid background, you may go astray deciphering your rock art.
 When assessing a rock art erase the modern bias, don’t judge the rock art primitive childish expression.
 Adopt the following assumptions that form guidelines for deciphering:

 A general rule: “All rock art are linked to heavens – either directly or through myths”.